Tsapnidis-Andreas/Portfolio-Analysis-with-Python/README.md

 ## How it works
 ### Portfolio Analysis
 The code entails: <br>
-Creating a GUI (Graphic User Interface) where the user enters the data<br>
+Creating a GUI (Graphic User Interface) where the user enters the stickers of the stocks and the wcorresponding weights<br>
 Pulling data from yahoo finance via the yfinance Python library <br>
 Calculating the monthly returns <br>
 Calculating the average monthly return and the monthly standard deviation of each stock <br>